jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 MR. KORMAN: I expect to cover that further.
 </P><P>
 MR. JUSTICE DOUGLAS: —are mandatory or are merely permissive?
-</P><P>MR. KORMAN: Yes, I expect to reach that.
+</P><p><b>MR. KORMAN</b>: Yes, I expect to reach that.
 We have suggested in our brief on reargument that the Court should not enter any detailed decree.
 On page 17 of our brief we merely make this suggestion:
 </P>
 <blockquote>
   <P>The soundest suggestion that counsel for respondents can make to the Court concerning the nature of the order, if unconstitutionality is to be decreed, is that the Court make recognition of the necessity for proper preparation and changes which appear essential to perfect integration in all jurisdictions and remand the cases to the respective district courts with instructions for such courts to prepare decrees directing the immediate commencement of such preparation, with periodic investigation by the district courts of the progress thereof, with direction that, in accordance with the principle of unconstitutionality of separation of races in schools, integration be commenced at the earliest possible date, and that complete integration be accomplished by a definite future date, not to exceed in any jurisdiction more than a maximum period of time.